IntersectMBO/plutus/plutus-conformance/README.md

 E.g., run

-`cabal run test-utils .uplc plutus-conformance/uplc/ eval -- --missing`
+`cabal run test-utils .uplc plutus-conformance/uplc/ eval`

 to have the executable search for files with extension `.uplc` in the /uplc directory that are missing output files.
 It will evaluate and create output files for them.

 Or, to update and add outputs to all files in the /uplc directory, run

-cabal run test-utils .uplc plutus-conformance/uplc/ eval -- --all
+`cabal run test-utils .uplc plutus-conformance/uplc/ eval`

 For the manual, run: